DuyNguyen1879/docker-lab-tutorial/content/quickstart.md

 ```
 The commands just run from the bash shell, running inside the container, show you several things.
 The container holds a Debian GNU/Linux 8 system.
 The process table shows that the httpd command is process ID 1 followed by other httpd processes, ``/bin/bash`` is PID 90 and ``ps -ef`` is PID 94.
 Processes running in the host process table cannot be seen from within the container.
 There is no separate kernel running in the container since ``uname -r`` shows the host kernel: ``3.10.0-229.1.2.el7.x86_64``.
 Viewing memory with ``free -m`` command shows the available memory on the host although the container can be limited.

-### Main Docker commands
+## Main Docker commands

-The following table, taken from the "*docker help*" command, provides a quick summary
+The following table, taken from the "*docker help*" command, provides a quick summary of Docker command for working with containers

 | Command  |  Description
 |----------|-----------------------------------------------------------------------|
 | attach   | Attach to a running container
-| build    | Build an image from a Dockerfile
 | commit   | Create a new image from a container's changes
 | cp       | Copy files/folders from a container's filesystem to the host path
 | diff     | Inspect changes on a container's filesystem
 | events   | Get real time events from the server
 | export   | Stream the contents of a container as a tar archive
-| history  | Show the history of an image
-| images   | List images
-| import   | Create a new filesystem image from the contents of a tarball
 | info     | Display system-wide information
 | inspect  | Return low-level information on a container
 | kill     | Kill a running container
 | load     | Load an image from a tar archive
-| login    | Register or log in to the Docker registry server
 | logs     | Fetch the logs of a container
 | port     | Lookup the public-facing port that is NAT-ed to PRIVATE_PORT
 | pause    | Pause all processes within a container
 | ps       | List containers
-| pull     | Pull an image or a repository from a Docker registry server
-| push     | Push an image or a repository to a Docker registry server
 | restart  | Restart a running container
 | rm       | Remove one or more containers
-| rmi      | Remove one or more images
 | run      | Run a command in a new container
-| save     | Save an image to a tar archive
-| search   | Search for an image on the Docker Hub
 | start    | Start a stopped container
 | stop     | Stop a running container
-| tag      | Tag an image into a repository
 | top      | Lookup the running processes of a container
 | unpause  | Unpause a paused container
 | version  | Show the Docker version information